XinRC/CS-1134/lecture4/README.md

 For T(n), where T(n) stands for runtime.
 T represents speed while (n)
 ```
 Thus in asymptotic analysis, usually it will:
-1. Drop the lower order terms
+1. Drop the lowest order terms
 2. Ignore leading constants of highest order

+Thus, `T(n) ≅ n`.
+When using very big numbers, the smaller T(n) is, the better optimized the algorithm is.